jshawl/peanut-butter-and-jelly/08-single-page-web-apps/tdd/readme.md

     }
   })

-  it( "should have a name", function(){
+  it( "is named Matt", function(){
     // Expectations go here.
   })
 })
 ```

 In the "spec," we target a specific part of the suite.
-* In the above example, we test if this Person object can talk (i.e., if some "talk" function works).
+* In the above example, we test to see if this person is named Matt.

 **3. Expectations**